SaatvikManagari/IIT-Soc-8-bit-Microprocessor/README.md

 ### Program Counter

 An 8-bit Shift Counter that requests the instruction from the Instruction Memory.
 The counter is altered using the JUMP instruction and is handled in the JUMP module.
-This counter counts for both the positive edge and the negative edge of the clk.
+This counter counts for both the positive edge of clk and the positive edge of the clk_not.
 This helps call the instruction in 2 parts using an 8-bit data channel from the memory in a single clock cycle.
 This way, we call the function and operation bits together and address bits in the latter half of the clock.

 ### Instruction Memory